 Also, as a mixed nerve of the lower body, it can affect the lower body in terms of movement and/or sensation.

-Sciatic nerve pain can feel different to different people based on important factors such as patient age and overall health, the degree of nerve involvement, and the underlying cause of the nerve pain.
+Sciatic nerve pain and scoliosis can feel different to different people based on important factors such as patient age and overall health, the degree of nerve involvement, and the underlying cause of the nerve pain.

 Remember, sciatica is defined by the symptoms it can cause, but those symptoms have an underlying cause, which is why effective treatment has to address sciatic nerve pain as a symptom, not a condition itself.